parthebhan/ETE_langchain_pdf_qa_faiss/README.md

 ## **Notes**

-- Ensure that the required API keys (Groq, LlamaParse, Google) are correctly configured in your environment variables.
+- Ensure that the required API keys (Groq, Google) are correctly configured in your environment variables.
 - The script uses advanced AI models for parsing and answering questions, requiring a stable internet connection and sufficient computational resources.